Transgender Residential and Educational Experience (T-REx)

 What are some examples of programs offered?

-Painting and planting pots while setting personal and community goals, study nights, game nights, participating in circles (style of communication and processing that comes from Black and Indigenous practices), spoken word, craft nights, and educational opportunities in partnership with the Center for Gender in Global Context (GenCen).
+Painting plant pots while setting personal and community goals, study nights, game nights, movie nights, therapy dogs, craft nights, and educational opportunities in partnership with the Center for Gender in Global Context (GenCen).

 What is the living style of the community?

-T-REx is currently in a suite style community where there are 2 residents assigned to a room and they share a bathroom with another room of 2 residents.
+T-REx is in a suite style community where there are 2 residents assigned to a room and they share a bathroom with another room of 2 residents.
 Residents are expected to clean their own bathrooms and rooms.
-For more information, please see the South Community on the REHS website.
+A barrier-free room is available for T-REx students who need one.

 Can I attend T-REx programs even if I’m not living in the community?